ankurankan/ankurankan.github.io-archive/source/_posts/2014-06-03-custom-assert-method-in-python.markdown

 title: "Custom assert method in python"
 date: 2014-06-03 08:19
 comments: true
-categories: python, testing, unittest, assert
+categories: python testing unittest assert
 ---
 While writing tests we often need to compare objects defined by us and we then have to compare each attribute of the object one